craftpulse/craft-notifications/README.md

 2. Then tell Composer to load the plugin:

-        composer require percipioglobal/craft-notifications
+        composer require craftpulse/craft-notifications

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Notifications.
+3. Install the plugin via `./craft install/plugin notifications` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Password Policy.

+You can also install Notifications via the **Plugin Store** in the Craft Control Panel.

+Notifications works on Craft 5.x.

 4. Copy the `config.php` file to `config/notifications.php` in your application.